Liam-hi/figma-color-combinations/README.md

 # :recycle: Introduction

-- Rather than the manual process of hand-picking colors, all colors that Color Combinations provides are generated from a set of rules.
+Rather than the manual process of hand-picking colors, all colors that Color Combinations provides are generated from a set of rules.

-# :warning: Developer preview
+# :construction: Developer preview

--  Intended for usage by developers only.
+Intended for usage by developers only.

-# ::unlock:: Development
+# :unlock: Development

 This plugin template uses Typescript and NPM, two standard tools in creating JavaScript applications.